 Leaders need to focus on core mission and values in the face of a powerful external shock says Meredith McNabb of the Lake Institute on Faith and Giving.
 Addressing this crisis with integrity, confidence, and hope requires knowing your congregation and its purpose.

-COVID-19, the novel coronavirus, has upended the lives of congregations’ members, overturned patterns of life and economic systems for entire communities, and brought individuals (and institutions, too) face to face with the sobering prospects of very real threats to their health and existence.
+COVID-19, caused by the novel coronavirus, has upended the lives of congregations’ members, overturned patterns of life and economic systems for entire communities, and brought individuals (and institutions, too) face to face with the sobering prospects of very real threats to their health and existence.
 At the congregational level, there is a convergence of personal, financial, safety, and spiritual crises.

 As a congregational leader, how do you respond to such an external shock?
 A powerful force is casting its influence over your people, your finances, and your reputation, and there seems to be little you can do to influence it yourself.
 What especially can you do if your congregation is, as some leaders have described their present situation, “in financial free-fall”?